Bordeaux Wine: An Essential Guide to the Key Communes

 Saint-Estèphe

-Saint-Estèphe in the Left Bank of Bordeaux, France is the northernmost wine commune.
+Saint-Estèphe is the northernmost of the six communal appellations in Médoc.
 The winemakers of this region produce red wines dominated by Cabernet Sauvignon and Merlot, often displaying earthy and savory aromas even in their youth.
 Saint-Estèphe wines are known for their distinct tannic profile, a result of a slightly cooler microclimate and a unique gravel and clay mixture in the soil.

 Pauillac

-The Pauillac terroir is unique for the natural drainage provided by its gravel.
-Young wines from this appellation tend to have a good tannic structure while displaying intensity, power and a concentration of their fruit qualities.
+The Pauillac terroir is unique for the natural drainage provided by its gravel, ensuring dry, warm conditions for Cabernet Sauvignon to thrive.
+Young wines from this appellation tend to have a good tannic structure while displaying intensity, power and concentration of their fruit qualities, which results in remarkable ageing potential.

 Saint-Julien

-Saint-Julien has a fairly uniform gravel surface including a complex clay and limestone soil layer that makes this Bordeaux commune’s wine production quite diverse.
+Saint-Julien’s uniform gravel surface is underlined by a complex and varied clay and limestone subsoil that makes this Bordeaux wine commune’s production diverse.
 Saint-Julien wines fall between the powerful Pauillac and the elegant Margaux, and are known for their intense yet subtle notes of fruit and tobacco.

 Margaux